Samuel Stephens (North Carolina governor): Early life and education

 Stephens was born in Jamestown, Virginia and was the first governor of any colony to be born in America.
 His parents were Richard Stephens and Elizabeth Piersey Stephens.

 In 1652, Stephens married Frances Culpepper, the sister of Lord John Culpeper.
 They had no children.
-They owned Boldrup Plantation.
+They owned Boldrup Plantation in Warwick County, Virginia.

 Career

 Before King Charles II of England established the Province of Carolina, Stephens had served as "Commander of the Southern Plantation" for the Colony of Virginia between 1662 and 1664.
 The "Southern Plantation" roughly corresponded to what would later be northeastern North Carolina.

 Death

 Stephens died while serving as Governor.